arlofonseca/fivem-parking/README.md

 #### [ADMIN] `/admincar [model]`

-- Spawns a saves the provided vehicle model to both the database and your vehicle garage.
+- Spawns a vehicle and saves it to both the database and your vehicle garage.

 #### [ADMIN] `/addvehicle [playerId] [model]`

-- Adds a vehicle to the target player's vehicle garage and sets it as `stored`.
+- Adds a vehicle to the target player's vehicle garage.

 #### [ADMIN] `/viewvehicles [playerId]`